 Another, but very important Romanesque feature to notice is the paired window which in this case is positioned above the western door.
 These arched windows are paired, separated by a mullion.
 The pair is then recessed within a larger round arch.

 The sides of St Luke’s church have been fortified by extremely thick walls which are undecorated and have very few windows.
 The absence of decoration on the walls of the church is specific in the case of St Luke’s.
 When you visit other Romanesque churches you will often see a band of blind arcades, known as a Lombard band.
 The Lombard Band runs around the church immediately under the roof line.
-The thick walls of St Luke’s have been supported by flat buttresses, another important Romanesque feature.
+The thick walls of St Luke’s have been supported by flat buttresses, a feature associated with the Gothic but not excluded from the Romanesque.
 A single door provides access from one side of the church above which is a wheel window from the Romanesque.

 The rear of St Luke’s Church, like all Romanesque churches, is semi-circular and faces east.
 The design provided space for a morning ceremony which derived symbolism from the rising of the sun.
 This became the apse, itself under a semi-dome.
 The distinctively Romanesque paired arched windows separated by a mullion can be seen at the rear of St Luke’s Church.